 Such tools and resources have a number of advantages.
 In addition to the general benefits of self-advising systems, such as 24/7 accessibility and scalability, one thing to consider is that students can use them in private.
 This might promote more honest self-reflection, as students do not have to worry about being judged by faculty members or peers, removing issues of social desirability.
 It might be difficult to give an honest answer to one’s friends or teachers, especially relating to such personal matters as one’s own development, whereas one does not have to worry about this when writing for one’s self.
 Moreover, self-advising systems, especially digital ones, have perfect recall and can enable one to look back on one’s previous choices and reflections, further stimulating reflection.
 A faculty advisor will, in most cases, not have complete knowledge of a student’s previous choices and all their previous conversations to mind when discussing that student’s future.
 This means that opportunities for reflection might be missed.

 At the same time, self-advising tools and resources also have clear limitations.
 Used improperly, they can be dangerous.
 Students might get stuck in their reflective processes, and not be able to abstract from their experiences by themselves, leading to frustration, or inaccurate self-appraisal.
 Having another person to discuss one’s experiences with can give an outside perspective and place them in a context that students themselves cannot.
-For example, an experienced faculty adviser can suggest ways of expressing thoughts that students are unfamiliar with or explain that a student’s struggles with certain questions are quite common, and need not be cause for concern.
+For example, an experienced faculty advisor can suggest ways of expressing thoughts that students are unfamiliar with or explain that a student’s struggles with certain questions are quite common, and need not be cause for concern.
 Moreover, students might express mental health issues and other worrying developments in these self-reflections that require professional attention.
-An in-person adviser can signal these and prompt students to seek help, but if self-advising resources are not checked, these issues can go undetected.
+An in-person advisor can signal these and prompt students to seek help, but if self-advising resources are not checked, these issues can go undetected.
 Hence it is crucial to embed the use of self-advising resources in a larger advising program, and use them as complementary to faculty and peer advising.
 However, in that context, they can provide insights that can provide input for further discussion and stimulate the kind of reflection that is essential to make good choices.

 Two examples of self-advising tools that can be used to stimulate structured reflection, both developed at Sciences Po, are discussed below.
 They are E-portfolios and failure CV’s.